h3xduck/TripleCross/README.md

 | src/helpers/deployer.sh | SUDO_PERSIST | Sudo entry to grant password-less privileges |

 ## Library injection module
 The rootkit can hijack the execution of processes that call the *sys_timerfd_settime* or *sys_openat* system calls.
-This is done by overwriting the value of the .GOT section of the process making the call.

-The malicious library (*src/helpers/injection_lib.c*) will be injected and aftwerwards the flow of execution returns to the original function.
-The library will spawn a simple reverse shell to which the attacker machine can be listening.
+This is done by overwriting the Global Offset Table (GOT) section of the process making the call.
+This leads to a malicious library (*src/helpers/injection_lib.c*) being executed.
+The library will spawn a simple reverse shell to which the attacker machine can be listening, and then returns the flow of execution to the original function without crashing the process.

+TripleCross is prepared to bypass common ELF hardening techniques, including:
+* ASLR
+* Stack canaries
+* DEP/NX
+* PIE
+* Full RELRO

-You can check this functionality with two test programs *src/helpers/simple_timer.c* and *src/helpers/simple_open.c*.
+The module functionality can be checked using two test programs *src/helpers/simple_timer.c* and *src/helpers/simple_open.c*.
 Alternatively you may attempt to hijack any system process (tested and working with systemd).

 The module configuration is set via the following constants: